reworkly/.github/profile/README.md

 Reworkly is a cloud-based HR platform that helps to manage your people.

 Our products:
+- Reworkly Recruit
+- Reworkly Human Resources
+- Reworkly Absence
-- 💼 Reworkly HR
+- Reworkly Scheduling
-- 🗓 Reworkly Time
+- Reworkly Time and Labor
-- 💰 Reworkly Payroll
+- Reworkly Payroll
-- 👍 Reworkly Talent
-- 🧳 Reworkly Recruit
+- Reworkly Learning
 - ...

 Visit [our website](https://www.reworkly.com) to learn more.